 This year’s numbers are looking good.
 In addition to remaining in the top three of the Grid Report for ETL Tools, Adverity has moved up to fourth place in the Momentum Grid Report for Marketing Analytics, which is dependent on both review growth and employee growth, and the Grid Report for Ecommerce Data Integration.
 Great strides have also been made in the Grid Report for Business Intelligence where we are now in 34th position as a high performer, a rise of 22 places having been previously ranked in 56th position.

-The numbers also offer a clearer view of the highest performing areas, what needs to change, and give an indication of where to focus to ensure customers can achieve even more.
+The numbers also offer a clearer view of the highest performing areas, and what needs to change and give an indication of where to focus to ensure customers can achieve even more.